brady-kimball/elucidate/README.md

 Elucidate utilizes a single input field that returns results matching either artists, track titles, or song lyrics.

-The search returns approximate matches for titles and artists, strict matches for lyrics using the following database queries:
+The search returns approximate matches for titles and artists, and strict matches for lyrics using the following database queries:

 ```Ruby
 def index